James Dutton (astronaut)

-James Patrick "Mash" Dutton Jr. (born November 20, 1968) is an engineer, former NASA astronaut pilot of the Class of 2004 (NASA Group 19), and a former test pilot in the US Air Force with the rank of colonel.
+James Patrick Dutton Jr. (born November 20, 1968) is an engineer, former NASA astronaut pilot of the Class of 2004 (NASA Group 19), and a former test pilot in the US Air Force with the rank of colonel.

 Education

 Dutton was born November 20, 1968, in Eugene, Oregon, where he received his early education; he attended Cal Young Middle School then graduated from Sheldon High School.
 He joined the Air Force and graduated first in his class from the United States Air Force Academy in 1991 with a Bachelor of Science degree in Astronautical Engineering.
 Along with being awarded the top cadet in order of graduation, in an unprecedented feat, he also received the top military cadet, top academic cadet, top pilot and top engineering student awards.
 He has subsequently earned in 1994 a Master of Science degree in Aeronautics & Astronautics from the University of Washington.

 Career

 Air Force career

 Dutton is a member of the U.S. Air Force Academy Class of 1991.
 During this period he was a member of the intercollegiate Cadet Competition Flying Team.
 Dutton's pilot training was at Sheppard AFB, Texas.

 In 1993–1994, Dutton completed his master's degree at the University of Washington, Seattle, Washington.

 In 1995 Dutton undertook F-15C training at Tyndall AFB, Florida, then flew as an operational F-15C pilot with the 493d Fighter Squadron "Grim Reapers" at RAF Lakenheath, United Kingdom, from October 1995 to May 1998.
 During this time he was deployed over Iraq and flew over 100 combat hours providing air superiority in support of Operation Provide Comfort and Operation Northern Watch over northern Iraq.
 In May 1998, Dutton joined the 422d Test and Evaluation Squadron at Nellis AFB, Nevada, and flew operational test missions in the F-15C.

 He was selected to attend the U.S. Air Force Test Pilot School (TPS) and graduated with the Class 00A (the "Dawgs") in December 2000.
 Dutton served with the 416th Flight Test Squadron flying the F-16 until June 2002.

 He joined the F-22 Combined Test Force flying the Raptor with the 411th Flight Test Squadron at Edwards AFB, California, logging over 350 flight hours from August 2002 to June 2004.

 After retiring from the US Air Force in 2014 as a Colonel, Dutton has over 3,300 flight hours in over 30 different aircraft.